 The cabin was designed in the Mountain Architectural style, which incorporates natural elements.
 The siding is beveled cedar, with stone accents.
 It is post and beam construction, versus a true timber frame.
 The windows are aluminum clad, with alder wood interiors.

 Priest Lake is in the northern panhandle of Idaho, in what is called “Lake Country”.
 Though it’s only the 3rd largest lake, behind Lake Pend Oreille and Lake Coeur d’Alene, it’s still 26,000 acres, or about 41 square miles.
 All three of the lakes produce some of the biggest trout in the country, along with kokanee, bass and many others.
 Priest Lake is the more rugged of the three, as in more forested, and is much quieter in the winter.
 There is also a 2.5 mile long thoroughfare at the northern end of the lake, connecting to a smaller Upper Priest Lake, which is even quieter with no cabins.

 Every time I drive out to Priest Lake, I’m reminded quite a bit of Huntington Lake in the Sierra Nevada mountain range in California, which is a lake where we had a family cabin when I was growing up.
 Except that Priest Lake is almost twenty times as big in area.
 Both are big in fishing, hiking and camping.

 The contractor was Mike Sandau of Sandau Builders.
 If you ever want to build on Priest Lake, I would highly recommend using them.
+Other photos can be seen at Cabin at Priest Lake.
 Special thanks to Marie Dominique Verdier, who took these beautiful photos.
 And of course, a big thanks to the homeowners, who were great to work with, and who I won’t name so they can keep their privacy.